Skip to main content

 Biography

-In 1914, Ufer and fellow Chicago painter Victor Higgins (1884–1949) were encouraged to paint in Taos, New Mexico, by Chicago art supporter Carter Harrison Jr., who became an important patron.
-In 1917, Ufer was invited to join the Taos Society of Artists, founded two years earlier to promote the work of artists who depicted the region's setting and inhabitants naturalistically.
+In 1914, Ufer and fellow Chicago painter Victor Higgins (1884–1949) were encouraged to paint in Taos, New Mexico, by Chicago art supporter Carter Harrison Jr. (1860-1953), who became an important patron.
+In 1917, Ufer was invited to join the Taos Society of Artists, founded two years earlier to promote the work of artists who depicted the region in a conservative, naturalistic manner.
 That same year, Ufer settled permanently in Taos.
-Until the Great Depression, his paintings brought him honors and a steady income.
-Meticulously detailed, they presented Native American subjects realistically as contemporary figures in a landscape of bright light and brilliant color.
+His brightly colored paintings of Native Americans brought him honors and a steady income.
+During the Great Depression of the 1930s, the painter's fortunes fell with those of the art market, and his success was also eroded by chronic alcoholism and indebtedness.
+Ufer died in poverty at the age of sixty-one.